connorjs/github-workflows/README.md

 It will replace `0.0.0-gitversion` with the correct version.
 _Note: While another tool could replace GitVersion, the automatic version string will remain `0.0.0-gitversion`._

-The job will output a `version` variable with the SemVer version.
+The job will output a `semver` variable with the SemVer version.

 Note: The job will ignore any local `GitVersion.yaml`; it configures GitVersion for continuous deployment internally.
 Use `+semver:(major|minor)` in commit messages appropriately.